Posted on

 Problem 4 – I struggle with predicting upcoming trends

-Without analytics, companies foresee trends using rough calculations.
+Without analytics, companies often rely on rough calculations to foresee trends.
 These models aren’t reliable because various factors could affect your business.

 Marketing analysis uses sophisticated software to help you with this information in a matter of minutes.